christophsax/seasonal/README.md

 X-13 can also be applied to a large number of series, using automated adjustment methods.
 This can be accomplished with a loop or an apply function.
 It is useful to wrap the call to `seas` in a `try` statement; that way, an error will not break the execution.
+You need to develop an error handling strategy for these
+cases: You can either drop them, use them without adjustment or switch to a different automated routine.

     # collect data
     dta <- list(fdeaths = fdeaths, mdeaths = mdeaths)